 The SlimFit3 LX is generally considered Graco’s best slim convertible car seat for tight spaces and 3‑across car seats.

-8. Can Graco SlimFit go on plane?
+6. Can I bring a Graco SlimFit or SlimFit LX on a plane?

 9. Is Graco SlimFit good?